 Return on sales (ROS) is a financial ratio that shows how efficiently a company can generate operating profit from its revenue.
 A swelling Return on Sale (ROS) indicates the growth of the organization, whereas a declining Return on Sale indicates otherwise.
 Operating profit margin and ROS are closely related.

 In business, the main motive of all organizations is to make a profit so that they can use that profit amount to expand their business.
 This will further increase their profit generation.
-Therefore, they regularly measure the profitability of their business in order to understand the operational capacity of their organisation.
+Therefore, they regularly measure the profitability of their business in order to understand the operational capacity of their organization.

-Return on sales is a method used by organisations to measure the operational capability of the organisation.
-In this article, you will learn about return on sales, formula to calculate return on sales, uses of return of sales, and to calculate return on sale formula using an example.
+Return on sale is a method used by organizations to measure the operational capability of the organization.
+In this article, you will learn about return on sale, formula to calculate return on sale, uses of return of sales, and to calculate return on sale formula using an example.
 I hope this helps you to establish a better understanding of the topic.
 Let us get started.

 What is Return on Sales?

 Return on sale can also be referred to as operating profit margin.
 It shows how much of the total revenue generated by an organisation is operating profit generated by it.
 A business is built by investing in it.

 There are several expenses such as production expenses, rent of the building, salaries and wages of employees, cost of raw material used to produce a product.
 Similarly, there are several expenses associated with a business which should be recovered before getting sales profit from it.

 If your business is not even generating sufficient revenue to recover your investment, then it means that your business is going in loss.
 However, the return on sale is the percentage of profit generated by the organisation after the investment has been recovered.